Matthimatiker/matthimatiker.github.io/_drafts/iterators-with-duplicated-keys.md

         }
     }

-When plugging this together, we get an iterator whose keys are always ascending, numerical values:
+When plugging this together, we get an iterator whose keys are always ascending integer values:

     $combined = new NumericKeysIterator($combined);
     $items = iterator_to_array($combined);